CoreyCole/HypDB/README.md

 # then cd back into the root and run the server
 npm run start-server

-# to start the client, first install node_modules
+# (in another terminal window) to start the client, first install node_modules
 cd client && npm i

 # then cd back into the root and run the client